Rantanen scores OT winner, Avs up 2-0 in series vs. Knights

 AROUND THE RINK

-Colorado is 14-1 in a best-of-seven playoff series when winning the first two games since relocating to Denver in 1995-96. … Avs D Samuel Girard had two assists.
+Colorado is 14-1 in a best-of-seven playoff series when winning the first two games since relocating to Denver in 1995-96. … Avs D Samuel Girard had two assists. … Vegas D Shea Theodore had two assists.

 More AP NHL coverage: https://apnews.com/hub/NHL and https://twitter.com/AP_Sports